On the Extremal Energy of Complex Unit Gain Dumbbell Graphs: The Odd-Odd Case

-we numerically searched for the minimum energy $E(\alpha,\beta)$ over $(\alpha,\beta)\in[-1,1]^2$ by first performing an grid search with mesh size $0.1$ and then applying $10$ rounds of local refinement, where in each round the mesh size was halved and the search was restricted to a neighborhood of radius $2$ current mesh steps around the best point found so far.
+we performed a numerical search for values $E(\alpha,\beta)<E(0,0)$ over $(\alpha,\beta)\in[-1,1]^2$ by first performing a grid search with mesh size $0.1$ and then applying $10$ rounds of local refinement, where in each round the mesh size was halved and the search was restricted to a neighborhood of radius two current mesh steps around the best point found so far.
 Thus the final mesh width was $0.1/2^{10}$.
-The results are, among the $576$ parameter triples in this range, we found $477$ cases for which there exists a point $(\alpha,\beta)$ with $E(\alpha,\beta)<E(0,0)$, among which $474$ satisfy $\alpha\beta\approx 1/4$.
-Table~\ref{tab:oo-odd-ell-counterexamples} lists $6$ representative counterexamples.
+Among the $576$ parameter triples in this range, this search found $477$ cases for which there is a point $(\alpha,\beta)$ with $E(\alpha,\beta)<E(0,0)$.
+It is worth noting that, among these, $474$ satisfy $\alpha\beta\approx1/4$.
+Table~\ref{tab:oo-odd-ell-counterexamples} lists six representative cases.

-These counterexamples suggest that, when $\ell$ is odd, the point $(0,0)$ is in general not the minimizer of the energy.
-We leave this as an open problem.